mbickers/personal-site/content/resume.md

 {{% /div %}}

 ### Tallybook {{< floatright "November 2019 &ndash; May 2020" >}}
-Tallybook is an iOS app to keep track of daily tasks
+Tallybook is an iOS app to keep track of daily tasks.

 - Developed in Swift with SwiftUI and UIKit